Privacy Policy

 We may receive personal data from various third parties as set out below:

-• account information, purchase or redemption information and page-view information from partners for which we provide technical, fulfilment, advertising or other services and affiliate networks.
+account information, purchase or redemption information and page-view information from partners for which we provide technical, fulfilment, advertising or other services and affiliate networks; and

 4. HOW WE USE PERSONAL DATA